Somalia–Yemen relations: Ancient

 Relations between the modern-day territories of Somalia and Yemen stretch back to antiquity.
 A number of both Yemeni and Somali clans trace descent to the latter region.
 The 1st century CE Periplus of the Erythraean Sea, among other documents, also reports early commercial exchanges between traders inhabiting city-states on the northern Somalia littoral with Himyarite and Sabaean merchants.
 Numerous artefacts dating from this period have been uncovered in Somalia, such as at the Damo site in the northeastern Puntland region.
 In the Middle Ages, the Somali Sultanates often recruited troops from Yemen's Hadhramaut region.
 During the medieval period, disgruntled Yemenis from the Hadhrami wars additionally sought and received asylum in Somali Kingdoms like Ajuran Empire and Adal Sultanate.

 Medieval

-Relationships between Somalis and Yemenis in medieval periods differed from the coastal Somalis who had good trade relations with Yemenis, and the interior Somalis who viewed Arabs in general in a negative light.
+Relationships between Somalis and Yemenis in medieval periods differed from the coastal Somalis who had good trade relations with Yemenis, and the proud Somalis who viewed Arabs in general in a negative light.
 Some western travellers reported on these accounts a follows: